-NSW Nurses & Midwives declare support for assisted dying
+NSW Nurses & Midwives support voluntary assisted dying law

 Representing over 259,000 nurses and midwives across NSW, their pronouncement adds weight to the community support for this issue.